simvue-io/docs/docs/tutorial/tracking-and-monitoring.md

 )
 ```
 This will evaluate the value of the `averages.mean` metric once per minute.
 If it is outside the acceptable range (not between 4 and 6) for 2 or more consecutive evaluations, it will raise an alert on the run's UI.
 If we wanted it to also email us, we could set the parameter `notification='email'`.
-If we increase the number of iterations which the code performs, say to 300, running this code should show us that this alert shows up in the `Alerts` tab of the run's UI.
+If we increase the number of iterations which the code performs, say to 300, running this code should show that this alert shows up in the `Alerts` tab of the run's UI.
 If you want to check that the alert activates as expected, you could change the range to be `range_low=9` and `range_high=10` - you should then see the alert trigger after 2 minutes.

 ### Alerts based on Events
 Alerts can also be triggered based on logged events.
 These alerts will scan the event log for a given string, and if this string is spotted it will raise the alert.
-For example, say we want to raise an error if we get a division by zero error during the calculation of our `mean / (median - mode)` statistic which we created earlier.
+For example, say we want to trigger an alert if we get a division by zero error during the calculation of our `mean / (median - mode)` statistic which we created earlier.
 To do this, we will add an alert which looks for the string `"Division by Zero Error"` as follows:
 ``` py
 run.add_alert(name='zero_division_error',
               source='events',